szTom/alaterm/INSTALL.md

-## HOW TO INSTALL OR REMOVE ALATERM IN TERMUX
+## HOW TO INSTALL OR REMOVE ALATERM IN TERMUX.
+No Root.

 You need the file _00-alaterm.bash_.
 It will fetch the remaining files, unless you already have them in the same directory.